-Join Sally Norred for an in-depth discussion in this video Exploring system requirements, part of Up and Running with WebEx Meetings.
+Join Sally Norred for an in-depth discussion in this video Exploring system requirements, part of Learning WebEx Meetings.

 Web ex meetings will work with a variety of computer systems setups.
 Lets talk about the minimum system requirements here, so you and your meeting participants don't have any hitches when you're getting set up.
 WebEx Meetings is compatible with Windows, Mac, or Linux operating systems.
 First lets talk about hosting or attending a meeting from a Windows computer.
 You need to have Windows XP or higher.
 You're Windows PC needs to have an Intel core dual CPU processor or have at least two gigahertz, or an AMD processor.
 Two gigabytes of RAM is recommended for a best performance.

 If you're on a MAC, you'll need to have MAC OS 10.5 or higher and an Intel processor with at least 512 megabytes of RAM.
 Linux operating system users have a longer list of requirements.
 In fact, there are several known issues with the Linux operating system's compatibility with WebEx meetings.
 For specific requirements for Linux, please visit the WebEx support knowledge base at support.webex.com.
 With any of these operating systems, You'll obviously need a good internet connection and an internet browser on your computer.